PalmTree: Learning an Assembly Language Model for Instruction Embedding: Background

 Note that instructions also depend on each other via data flow (e.g., lines 8 and 12 in~\autoref{lst:case2}).
 Existing approaches only work on control flow and ignore this important information.
-On the other hand, it is worth noting that existing PTMs cannot deal with the sequence longer than 512 tokens~\cite{qiu2020pre}, as a result, even if we directly train these PTMs on instruction sequences with MLM, they cannot capture long range data dependencies which may happen among different basic blocks.
+On the other hand, it is worth noting that most existing PTMs cannot deal with the sequence longer than 512 tokens~\cite{qiu2020pre} (PTMs that can process longer sequences, such as Transformer XL~\cite{dai2019transformer}, will require more GPU memory), as a result, even if we directly train these PTMs on instruction sequences with MLM, it is hard for them capture long range data dependencies which may happen among different basic blocks.
 Thus a new pre-training task capturing data flow dependency is desirable.

-\ignore{For listing 2, Reviewer 2 pointed out that: The background makes a really good job of surveying different embedding and motivating the need for this work better.
-It would be fair to provide some additional information to support better the authors' rationale.
-For instance, Listing 2 is interesting - as the authors state, this listing is due to specific compiler optimization; which one is it?
-How common is it?
-Don't get me wrong: I agree with this observation but it would help to understand whether it's necessary to address the problem thoroughly or asm2vec would just do (this also reasons well with a previous statement that finds CFG unstable - and thus the authors' choice on DFG).}